Home

 1. You are not comfortable with the new owner or their privacy policy

-2. You know for sure that you want to switch to a new provider (since this option gives you an immediate data export)
+2. You know for sure that you want to switch to a new provider (though we're told that clicking "download data" doesn't actually give you an export—we're hearing an estimated date of January 15 to receive said exports)

 What will happen to services I’ve already paid for?